How Long Does Valium Stay in Your System?

 How Long Does Valium Stay in the Body?

-One dose of Valium has a half-life of 200 hours, which means that the medication decreases by half in the body in 8-9 days.
-Most benzodiazepines have a half-life of a few hours, up to one day; although this means that withdrawal takes less time, it also means that cravings for the drug begin sooner.
-Valium’s long half-life means it is often used as part of the tapering process from other benzodiazepines, like Klonopin or Xanax.
+Valium has a relatively long half-life.
+Active metabolites may remain in the body for as long as 20-100 hours after use.
+Many benzodiazepines have a half-life of several hours, up to one day; although this means that withdrawal takes less time, it also means that the onset of withdrawal may begin sooner.
+Valium’s long half-life means it is often used as part of the tapering process from other benzodiazepines, like Xanax.

 How Is Valium Metabolized?

 As the body metabolizes diazepam, the medication is broken down into other metabolites, including:

 Oxazepam and temazepam are both benzodiazepine medications in their own right.
 Oxazepam has a half-life of 4-15 hours, while temazepam has a half-life of 8-22 hours.
 Once diazepam breaks down into these substances, they can be eliminated from the body in 1-3 days.
 However, nordiazepam has a half-life of 40-99 hours, so it remains in the blood and brain for a long time.